How Often Does a Furnace Need to be Replaced

 Furnace replacements never come at the best time and can be a financial drain on homeowners.
 By setting up annual maintenance visits, homeowners can anticipate when furnace problems may need major repairs or replacement and enable decisions to be made in advance and finances to be planned.

 According to most manufacturers and heating professionals, as well as This Old House, the average furnace will need to be replaced every 15 to 20 years, as long as the system is properly maintained.
-If homeowners purchased the original furnace for their home, it is easy to keep track of the system and maintenance records, but what if it is an inherited furnace form a recent move?
-How will homeowners know it is time to replace the furnace?
+If homeowners purchased the original furnace for their home, it is easy to keep track of the system and maintenance records, but what if it is an inherited furnace from a recent move?
+How will homeowners know the lifespan of the furnace or if it is time to it?

 Signs it’s Time to Replace the Furnace

-Like all appliances, older and inefficient systems will provide signs that they need repairs or a replacement.
+Like all appliances, older and inefficient systems will provide signs of wear and tear that show they need repairs or a replacement.
 Some furnace signs include old age, needing major repairs, yellow or uneven flames and high energy bills to name a few.

 Any furnace older than 10 years can significantly face more severe problems.
 If it has been properly maintained over the years, homeowners will likely have another 5 to 10 years of a working furnace.
 However, most warranties will expire by year 12 and with each new repair, the integrity of the system can also lessen.
 If the furnace is beyond 15 years or has not been maintained, homeowners should begin focusing on the Furnace Replacement Cost Estimator and planning for a new furnace.

 When any mechanical system, just like vehicles, continues to need repairs, it is time to think about replacing the system.
 While repairing one part of a furnace can keep the system running, it is likely to start the avalanche of other repairs.
-And, as the furnace ages, replacement parts may be harder to get.
+And, as the furnace ages, replacement parts may be harder to get or change out..

 A proper natural gas furnace, as with any appliance, will have a clear and crisp blue flame.
 The crisp flame indicates a healthy and clean system with no gas leaks or possible safety issues.
 Homeowners can check the flame while the system is running by peeking through the furnace’s cover vents.
 If the flame is yellow, it could mean the systems heat exchanger or burner needs to be cleaned, and possibly lead to more serious problems such as carbon monoxide leaks or other natural gas leaks.
 Yellow flames can be addressed immediately and a safely by a licensed professional.